Help Centre · Email

 Advanced Settings (when you need more control)

 Most users do not need Advanced Settings for everyday use.
+Changes are applied automatically every few minutes (usually about 10 minutes).

 Typical workflows